Amolith/willow/README.md

 _without_ contributor input, but _with_ stipulations.

-Willow's FLA transfers the contributor's copyright over their contribution to Amolith and limits which licenses he can choose from to "licenses the Free Software Foundation classifies as Free Software License and which are approved by the Open Source Initiative as Open Source licenses".
+Willow's FLA transfers the contributor's copyright over their contribution to Amolith and limits which licenses he can choose to "licenses the Free Software Foundation classifies as Free Software License and which are approved by the Open Source Initiative as Open Source licenses".

-Essentially, it allows me to keep Willow's license(s) up-to-date without requiring me to contact every historical contributor and it does all that while ensuring Willow remains free software :)
+Essentially, it allows me to keep Willow's license(s) up-to-date without requiring me to contact every historical contributor, and it does all that while ensuring Willow remains free software :)

 Alongside initial contributions, please sign the FLA and email a digital copy to amolith@secluded.site.
-You can sign the FLA by printing, signing, and scanning the document, by drawing your signature in a PDF editor like [the one built into Firefox],
+You can sign the FLA by printing, signing, and scanning the document or by completing the form and drawing your signature in a PDF editor like [the one built into Firefox].

 [the one built into Firefox]: https://www.mozilla.org/en-US/firefox/features/pdf-editor/